 Through this event we aimed to promote public understanding of the shared cultural heritage between India and Pakistan as well as South Asia and Britain, using the medium of food, nutrition and spices to explore themes ranging from the arts and humanities through to science, health and society.

-2.55pm A Spice Trail from the Khyber Pass to the Sindh Valley and beyond
+Panel 1: A Spice Trail from the Khyber Pass to the Sindh Valley and beyond

-3.40pm The Spice of Life: from food on our plates to nutrition and health
+Panel 2: The Spice of Life: from food on our plates to nutrition and health

-Dr Glenys Jones with Professor Daniele Del Rio KC – South Asian food, spices and human health
+Panel 3: Dr Glenys Jones with Professor Daniele Del Rio KC on South Asian food, spices and human health